D'Prince: Career

-2005–2012: Mo' Hits records, & breakthrough single "Omoba"
+2005–2012: Mo' Hits records, and breakthrough single "Omoba"

 D'Prince was asked to be a part of the Mo' Hits Records in 2005 after his elder brother Don Jazzy came back from the UK to promote the record label in Nigeria.
 Ever since he joined Mo' Hits Records in 2005 he has been behind the scenes working on his personal album Frenzy which released under the record label in 2012.

 D'Prince has recorded many songs for Mo' Hits Records and also the Mo' Hits Records compilation album Curriculum Vitae which was released in December 2007.
 It included hit singles, "Booty Call", "Close To You", "Masquerade", "Stop The Violence", "Igbe Mi", "Hey Girl", "What You Want To Do To Me", "Oh No", which was the lead single.
 On 25 November 2009, D'Prince released his single titled "Omoba" and was relaunched in 2010.
 On 13 April 2010 the official Video of the song "Omoba" was released. through Mo' Hits Records.